SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 ?>
 `

-**If you're using Wordpress SuperCache, you must enable "Dynamic Content" under "Advanced Settings".**
+**If you're using WordPress Super Cache, you must enable "Dynamic Content" under "Advanced Settings".** Also, if you used 'mod_rewrite' with WordPress Super Cache, make sure to comment the rules in your '.htaccess' file.

 If it doesn't work, contact us at hello@sqweb.com and we'll be in touch as soon as possible.